ninabarzh/broomstick/content/posts/climate-collapse-democracy.md

 the Assembly’s ‘Path to Net Zero’ report influenced parliamentary debates and shaped evidence considered by select committees.
 Many proposals were referenced in legislation and policy discussions in the years afterward.

-In short, citizen assemblies can generate rigorous, actionable policy proposals; Few proposals are adopted exactly as drafted; Political and business pressure routinely dilutes bold measures.
+In short, citizen assemblies can generate policy proposals; Few proposals are adopted exactly as drafted; Political and business pressure routinely dilutes bold measures.
 Nonetheless, assemblies often move public discourse, nudge legislators and plant seeds for future action.